 Update your theme

 Not all WordPress themes are SEO Friendly and the free WordPress themes may be hurting your search engine rankings because of this.
 Having a premium WordPress theme ensures your content will be indexed by the search engines since the developers have taken special time to optimize every aspect in terms of both security and SEO.
 It’s smart to make sure your theme programming isn’t bloated with inefficient code that slows down page load times.
-We find this a lot with purchased themes and that’s why we only provide custom designed and built WordPress themes for our clients.

 DISCLAIMER: This article expresses my own ideas and opinions.
 Any information I have shared are from sources that I believe to be reliable and accurate.
 I did not receive any financial compensation in writing this post, nor do I own any shares in any company I’ve mentioned.
 I encourage any reader to do their own diligent research first before making any investment decisions.